RunweiSitu/GMNER-LMMs/README.md

 # GMNER-LMMs
-Code and model for paper Grounded Multimodal Named Entity Recognition via Large Multimodal Models.
+Code and data for paper Grounded Multimodal Named Entity Recognition via Large Multimodal Models.
 We will release the code later.